Enemy variables and functions

 After the enemy is initialized and until it dies, use the Ghost_Waitframe

-functions below instead of Waitframe()
+functions below instead of Waitframe() to keep the global variables

 consistent and maintain the illusion of a real enemy.
 Failure to do so may